AlvyneZ/alx-low_level_programming/0x0B-malloc_free/README.md

 # C Heap Memory
 ## Author: AlvyneZ
-This directory contains More ALX projects related to Heap memory allocation and freeing in C
+This directory contains ALX projects related to Heap memory allocation and freeing in C